Tectu/malloy/readme.md

 The main use case for this library is a C++ project which needs to embedd an HTTP and/or WebSocket server and/or client.

+This library is being used successfully on:
+- Windows (with both MSVC and MinGW)
+- Linux (Ubuntu, Debian, Fedora, ...)
+- MacOS
+- FreeBSD

 # Features
 The following list provides an overview of the currently implemented features.
 Some of these are optional and can be enabled/disabled.